hi-anki/learn-x86_64-assembly/8-functions/readme.md

 Next we pop rbp.
 This is important.
   - `rbp` for the current stack frame points to the old base pointer.
   - Popping `rbp` saves the old base pointer in `rbp`.
-  - And now the rsi is pointing at the return address, ready to go back to the previous context.
+  - And now the `rsp` is pointing at the return address, ready to go back to the previous context.

 Last, we do the return. `ret` means:
   1. `pop rip`,
-  2. Dereference rsi, store it in rip, and increase rsi.
+  2. Dereference `rsp`, store it in rip, and increase `rsp`.

 We are back into the old stack frame, we have made the return to the previous context, what else is left?
 We have learned functions in assembly.